AMcBain/reLove/README.md

 **Embedding**

 reLove is amenable to certain kinds of embedding inside an iframe.
-Just reference the the embed.html file with a hash corresponding to a reLive-format value for a station (`#station-1`) or a stream (`#stream-1-9c`).
+Just reference the embed.html file with a hash corresponding to a reLive-format value for a station (`#station-1`) or a stream (`#stream-1-9c`).
 These can be gotten by visiting the regular version and borrowing the same parts from the URL that appear when a stream is opened.
-Certain features will be unavailable in the embedded version as they do not make much sense.
+Certain features will be unavailable in the embedded version as they do not make much sense in an iframe.
 Notably the ability to get URLs to streams through the UI has been disabled as this app does not yet generate true reLive URIs and so any URL generated would be relative to the page the iframe is viewing.

     <iframe src="embed.html#station-1">
         Your browser is too old to display this content.